amundsen-io/amundsen/docs/roadmap.md

 #### Index online datastores
 *What*: We want to make our DynamoDB and other online datastores discoverable by indexing them.
 For this purpose, we will probably leverage the fact that we have a centralized IDL (interface definition language)
 *Status*: implementation has not started

-#### Integration with BI Tools
-*What*: get the richness of Amundsen’s metadata to where the data is used: in Bi tools such as Mode, Superset and Tableau
-*Status*: implementation has not started

 #### Index Processes